-- Association This utility takes in library association sequencing data (FASTQ) and a design file (FASTA) to assign barcodes to the corresponding elements tested.
+Association This utility takes in library association sequencing data (FASTQ) and a design file (FASTA) to assign barcodes to the corresponding elements tested.
 Functionality includes filtering for quality and coverage of barcodes.
-This utility must be run before the COUNT utility. - Count This utility processes sequence data (FASTQ) of barcodes from the DNA and RNA fractions of the MPRA experiment and outputs count tables labeled with the element tested and a label provided in the design file.
+This utility must be run before the COUNT utility.

+Count This utility processes sequence data (FASTQ) of barcodes from the DNA and RNA fractions of the MPRA experiment and outputs count tables labeled with the element tested and a label provided in the design file.
 This utility can process multiple replicates and conditions in a parallelized manner.
-Based on a user specified flag, the pipeline will either output normalized activity for each tested sequence, or will combine the results into a single count matrix compatible with MPRAnalyze. - Association Saturation mutagenesis This workflow is about association variant calls with barcodes.
-Variants are introduced by an error-prone PCR.
-The workflow takes the sequencing of the region, with barcodes in index read and the reference sequence and maps the reads to the reference, calls variants and associates them with the corresponding barcode. - Saturation mutagenesis This workflow is about getting single variant effect from a target with multiple mutations generated by error-prone PCR.
-The workflow takes counts (e.g. from the count workflow), combines them with an association file (variants to barcodes, e.g. from saturation mutagenesis assocation) and uses a generalized linear model to to detect single variant effects.
+Based on a user specified flag, the pipeline will either output normalized activity for each tested sequence, or will combine the results into a single count matrix compatible with MPRAnalyze.

+Saturation mutagenesis This workflow is about getting single variant effect from a target with multiple mutations generated by error-prone PCR.
+The workflow takes counts (e.g. from the count workflow), combines them with an association file (variants to barcodes) and uses a generalized linear model to to detect single variant effects.